 Director of Academics

-Musa is the Director of Academics at Monrovia Football Academy.
+Musa Sheriff is the Director of Academics at Monrovia Football Academy.
 He arrived at the football school highly recommended by Mr. Sekou Konneh, an accomplished Liberian academic who is a Professor of Sociology at the University of Liberia.
-Prior to joining the Academy, Musa taught biology at a number of Monrovia's high schools, held a post as the Vice President of Student Affairs at one of Monrovia's top schools, worked as a consultant for multiple NGOs, and lectured at Liberia's United Methodist University.
-In 2014, Musa received WHO Ebola awareness training and worked as a community outreach officer for Ebola awareness and sanitization.
+Prior to joining the Academy, Sheriff taught biology at a number of Monrovia's high schools, held a post as the Vice President of Student Affairs at one of Monrovia's top schools, worked as a consultant for multiple NGOs, and lectured at Liberia's United Methodist University.
+In 2014, Sheriff received WHO Ebola awareness training and worked as a community outreach officer for Ebola awareness and sanitization.

-Musa holds a BSc in Biology and Chemistry from the University of Liberia.
+Sheriff holds a BSc in Biology and Chemistry from the University of Liberia.
 His work ethic and commitment to the lives of young Liberians make him the ideal leader of our academic program.

 Louvette C. Neal